A drive up the legendary Te Mata Peak

 How long is the road to Te Mata Peak?

-The road to the summit (the Sleeping Giant) is very steep, hitting a 18% of maximum gradient through some of the ramps.
+Tucked away on the east coast of the North Island, the road to the summit (the Sleeping Giant) is very steep, hitting a 18% of maximum gradient through some of the ramps.
 Starting at Havelock North, the ascent is 5.7 km (3.54 miles) long.
 Over this distance the elevation gain is 343 meters.
 The average gradient is 6.01%.
 The road features sharp hairpin bends but is definitely worth the drive.

 Is the road to Te Mata Peak worth it?